-The LytePod is the first podium to be fully compliant with the new BS 8620 standard
+The LytePod is fully compliant with the new BS 8620 standard

 The introduction of the new BS 8620 standard for low-level work platforms is an important development for all contractors who use podiums on site.